 - Spanish: Related to rustic villas, sunny patios and an old-fashioned sense of family.
 Walls finished with a smooth-touch stucco texture or faux finish.
 Colors: earth tones such as taupe, burnt orange, chocolate brown, indigo blue, deep red and mustard yellow.
 Carpeted floors (generally the flooring surface is continuous throughout the entire house).
 Use of leather and distressed wood furnishings.
 Some common dark wood choices include mahogany, walnut, ebony, butternut, teak and rosewood.

-Photo by Daderot, from Wikimedia Commons
+Photo by Daderot, from Wikimedia Commons (public domain)

 - Scandinavian: Wood floors except in the bathroom.
 White walls.
 Clean lines.
 Lots of light.
 Neutral colors.
 A very chic, modern look.